Why you should try wild camping

 A frequent concern of those who learn about off-site exploits boils down to safety, to which I usually respond that you’re probably far safer camping in the woods alone than in a large camping site!

-You might be woken by the inquisitive damp nose of a dog, but usually you will find you’re up early and on your way home before you encounter, and feeling buoyed by your recent trip in to your local wilderness.
+You might be woken by the inquisitive damp nose of a dog, but usually you will find you’re up early and on your way home before you encounter anyone, and feeling buoyed by your recent trip in to your local wilderness.

 It’s well known cycling helps you unwind – add some wild camping and you’ll stay that way for much longer.